 Longer term equity returns are primarily driven by real dividend growth, not economic growth.
 And what I still find amazing about the continental European equity space is that two-thirds of revenue comes from outside the region.
 The rest of the world remains an eager buyer of European goods and services.
 Which in many cases are best in class, competing against international peers on the global stage.
 Think of a company like LVMH, which has arguably benefitted just as much from the rise of China as many Chinese domestic names.
-Or Novo Nordisk, which continues to ride the wave of the anti-obesity drug boom in the US and international markets broadly.
+Or Novo-Nordisk, which continues to ride the wave of the anti-obesity drug boom in the US and international markets broadly.

 News & Insights - European Values PLC

-Why quality matters in Europe
+Why quality matters in europe

 Sam Morse and Marcel Stötzel, portfolio managers of the Fidelity European Tru…